SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/databank-entries.md

 The method listed above is the easiest and most proper way to register a custom entry to the game through Nautilus.
 Therefore, the following sections on entry creation will elaborate upon all of the parameters.

-Keep in mind that there are also steps beyond creation.
-For example, your PDA entry must also be unlocked somehow.
+Keep in mind that simply creating a PDA entry is usually not enough.
+You must also determine how it is unlocked.

-### Creating an entry: Key
+# The Main Components of a Databank Entry

+## Key

 | Parameter name | Value type | Nullability |
 | --------- | ---- | --- |
 | `key` | `string` | Essential property; must be assigned a proper value! |

-Every PDA Databank entry has its own internal "key", also referred to as an ID, which ensures it is unique and must be used in other systems when applicable.
+Every PDA Databank entry has its own internal key (also referred to as an ID) which ensures uniqueness, allows for saving, and connects it with other systems.
 For example, a Story
-Goal that unlocks a Databank entry should have the same key/ID as the entry that it unlocks.
+Goal that unlocks a Databank entry should have the same key / ID as the entry that it unlocks.

-### Creating an entry: Path
+## Path

 ![Examples of paths in the Databank tab](../images/tutorials/databank-paths.png)